Active Caustics: Active Caustics in Turbulence: Direct Numerical Simulation

-To explore the dynamics of a collection of ABPs in unsteady vortical flows, we write a pseudospectral code to solve the Navier-Stokes equations in a $2\pi$ periodic domain with $512^{2}$ collocation points and a deterministic external forcing $F_{0}q \cos{q x}$, in the stream-function/vorticity formulation [see Methods].
-This gives the flow velocity field $\vect{U}$ that drives the particle dynamics.
-A one-way coupling is assumed, wherein the ambient flow stirs the particles but particles do not generate flows.
+To study the dynamics of a collection of ABPs in unsteady vortical flows, we write a pseudospectral code to solve the Navier-Stokes equations with a deterministic external forcing $F_{0}q \cos{q x}$ on the background flow $\vect{U}$, in the stream-function-vorticity formulation \cite{gitproj}.
+In two dimensions, the inverse cascade feeds energy into long wavelengths, which we avoid by including an Ekman friction $\mu$ \cite{Boffetta2012}, in addition to the viscous dissipation $\nu$.
+The spectral Direct Numerical Simulations (DNS) are performed in a $2\pi$ periodic domain with $512 \times 512$ collocation points, and the parameters given in Table 1.